leogodin217/motorcycle_classification/data_transforms.md

     modelingfunctions.utilities.)

 While there was no clear winner.
-The complex transforms, using the default size held the most promise.
-Even though it did not result in the highest accuracy, it had more room to grow and less difference between training loss and validation loss.
+The complex transforms, using the default size, held the most promise.
+Even though they did not result in the highest accuracy, the model had more room to grow and less difference between training loss and validation loss.
 Others, that performed slightly better after 50 epochs, saw a logarithmic pattern to accuracy, which suggests they will not gain much from further training.
 All models